yearn/ydaemon/README.md

 `?first=N` will limit the result to N vaults on the graphQL query.
 Default is `1000`
 `?orderBy=S` will order the result by S on the graphQL query.
 Default is `activation`
 `?orderDirection=asc|desc` will order the result by ascending or descending on the graphQL query.
 Default is `desc`
 >`?strategiesCondition=debtLimit|inQueue|absolute` will select the "active" strategies based on the specified strategy.
 Default is `debtLimit`
 >`?strategiesDetails=withDetails|noDetails` indicates if we should also query and serve the details about the strategies.
 If noDetails is set, the Details field will be ignored.
 Default is noDetails.
 -------

 `GET` `[BASE_URL]/[chainID]/vaults/[address]`
 > This endpoint returns the vault matching the specified address, for the specified chainID.
 Supported chains are `1`, `10`, `250`, and `42161`.
 >
 > **Query**
 > `?strategiesCondition=debtLimit|inQueue|absolute` will select the "active" strategies based on the specified strategy.
 Default is `debtLimit`
+>`?strategiesDetails=withDetails|noDetails` indicates if we should also query and serve the details about the strategies.
+If noDetails is set, the Details field will be ignored.
+Default is noDetails.
 -------

 `GET` `[BASE_URL]/info/chains`